 February 2016 – Failed Southern California gathering.

 Even with months of planning, we couldn’t get people together.
-So I kinda given up hope of getting tons of people together and realize it would probably be more individual meeting or even a smaller group meeting of 3 people.
+So I kinda gave up hope of getting tons of people together and realize it would probably be more individual meeting or even a smaller group meeting of 3 people.

 May/August/September/October 2017 -Trips to Japan